mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

 Estimate the severity of the issue as soon as EOC or you have an idea on what the problem is.
 Evaluate based on [Availability](/handbook/engineering/quality/issue-triage/#availability).
 Sometimes it is tough to say to the upset customer that their issue is not S1 for us, but we need to think about the whole situation and other users.

-Severity will drive further decisions!
+We prefer to avoid hotpatches.
+If a hotpatch is being considered, the issue severity will drive the decision:

-  1. Do we need a hotpatch?
-Hotpatches are for S1 but:
+1. Hotpatches are usually for S1 issues.
-    * Probably yes if a security issue?
+1. Security issues may receive a hotpatch regardless of severity.
-    * How bad is the bug?
-Still probably yes if major blocker, but pull in the dev team, support, and PM to assess severity.
+1. Lower severity bugs that are still a major blocker may receive a hotpatch, but pull in the dev team, support, and PM to reassess and confirm severity.
     * In situations where reputational risk is high, even a non S1 issue can receive a hotpatch.
 If that is the case, the incident can’t be lower than S2.
 This is not strictly documented for a reason, because it gives the IMOC, EOC, Release Managers the power to decide based on the situation.
 It is critical that there is some flexibility and common sense in the process.
     * Will the situation degrade, or is it ‘stable’ and next deploy will fix?